Karara Rangeland Park

 Campground Rules

 Bring your own firewood.
+Check current restrictions on the movement of wood, including firewood.
 Collecting firewood and kindling is not permitted in national parks and other conservation reserves.

 No dogs or other domestic animals.